cjnaz/routermonitor/README.md

 ` `
 ## Version history
+- 221023 V2.0   Revamped.
+Moved from mysql to sqlite3.
 - 220915 V1.4   Added snd_notif exception catch
 - 220217 V1.3   Updated for funcs3 V1.0
 - 211114 V1.2   Added --print-log, set --list-db as default if no other operations, incorporated scrape_pfsense_dhcp and eliminated the module.